Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Introduction

-Below is a roadmap for the rest of this paper.
+Our main contribution of this paper is to rigorously establish the vocabulary in Table~\ref{tab:summary} to facilitate the use of efficiency theory over parameter manifolds, as the familiar concepts in normed linear parameter spaces can be transported to parameter manifolds.
+But establishing Table~\ref{tab:summary} involves geometric analysis unique to parameter manifolds.
+More specifically, we make contributions in the following aspects. \begin{itemize} \item First, efficiency theory mainly concerns regular statistical models.
+We generalize concepts related to regular statistical models from normed linear spaces to manifolds, including \emph{differentiable in quadratic mean} (DQM) \cite{pollard1997another} and \emph{local asymptotic normality} (LAN) \cite{le1960locally}. \item Second, in finite-dimensional parametric models over parameter manifolds, we extend the convolution theorem and local asymptotic minimax theorem to manifold settings.
+As a byproduct, we justify the calculus of influence functions for manifold-valued parameters, allowing practitioners interested in constructing estimators via influence functions to transport the familiar approach from linear spaces to manifolds. \item Third, we also consider semiparametric problems through the more general lens of differentiable functionals, akin to the approach adopted in \cite{van1991differentiable}. \item Finally, using two concrete examples, we demonstrate that our proposed framework can be used to (1) establish efficiency bound for common geometrical statistical problems such as \Frechet{} mean and (2) conceptually simplify the existing efficiency results on manifold-valued parameters in the geometric language of our new framework.
+In particular, as a byproduct of the efficiency bound of \Frechet{} mean, we also derive the influence function of the \Frechet{} mean subject to missing-at-random (MAR) missingness, which generalizes the influence function of the mean under MAR originally derived in the seminal work of \cite{robins1994estimation, hahn1998role} when the sample space is linear; see Remark~\ref{rem:AIPW}. \end{itemize} Below is a roadmap for the rest of this paper.
 Section~\ref{sec:geometry} introduces basic geometric concepts and collects frequently used notation.
 The information bound, the H\'{a}jek-Le Cam convolution theorem, and the Local Asymptotic Minimax theorem for parametric models are generalized to parameter manifolds in Section~\ref{sec:par}.
 Semiparametric efficiency theory for manifold-valued parameters is presented in Section~\ref{sec:semipar}.
 Applications of the generalized efficiency theory are provided in Section~\ref{sec:examples}.
 We summarize the results in the paper and propose some remarks on future directions of research in Section~\ref{sec:conclusion}.
 Technical details are deferred to the Appendix.
 During the presentation, we will point out the place where the nonlinearity of the parameter manifolds necessitates a revamp of the existing efficiency theory over normed linear spaces.